mr-bt/manager.README/README.md

 * We set high standards and continuously seek to raise the bar.
 * We love feedback, we have each other’s backs, and we hold each other accountable.
 * We expect excellence in ourselves, and then, in each other.
-* We proud of who we are and what we do.
+* We are proud of who we are and what we do.
 * We have fun together.
 * We get things done at pace.